Jozi style battles

-When the Smarteez exploded onto the South African pop-culture scene, it was a renaissance of a revolution.
-The collective rapidly gained popularity for reviving the very style that was available to them into extraordinary avant-garde fashion.
+When the Smarteez exploded onto the South African pop-culture scene….they rapidly gained popularity for reviving the very style that was available to them into extraordinary avant-garde fashion.
 The Smarteez opened the door to more style tribes who also had something to say through fashion.
 Cool hunters and fashion writers around the world were talking about them.
 For a country that had long been spoken for, that had long been muzzled and held back from being everything it wanted to be, this was exactly what was needed.

-Vintage Cru is a perfect example of people working together as a collective yet utilizing individual specialties and opinions.
+Vintage Crew is a perfect example of people working together as a collective yet utilizing individual specialties and opinions.
 They wear vintage clothing, pairing it with unexpected pieces they themselves call “absurd.”
 Fashion is capable of expressing the social or political.
-They educate and raise awareness about the issues closet to them, such as lesbianism and homophobia.
-In their crew, each member feels respected, valued, and a part of something magical.
+They educate and raise awareness about the issues close to them, such as lesbianism and homophobia.
+In their crew, each member feels respected, valued, and a part of something magical…